JacobTh98/CSVtoNPZ/README.md

 - - The radius is randomly selected in $r \in [0.1,1]$
 - - The permittivity is komplex and also randomly choosen.
 The conductivities are consistent within the object area and the blank area.
 - - The number of evaluated electrodes {n_el} is 16

+## Future Work

+- Make the input csv robust against variations in the header position.

 ## Contact